Resisting Arrest in Southern California: Legal Consequences

 - Investigate: We will investigate your case thoroughly.
 We will work to get evidence, find witnesses, and build a defense that is right for you.

-Our criminal defense attorneys will be with you.
+Our Riverside criminal defense attorneys will be with you.
 We can help whether through trial or negotiation.
 With a focus on protecting your rights and your voice, our experienced lawyers bring a nuanced approach to every case.
 Contact us today and let us be your advocates in this tough time.

 Frequently Asked Questions About Resisting Arrest in California